What is Apple CarPlay®?

 You can find Apple CarPlay compatiblilty as a factory option in select 2014 and newer vehicles, and in many aftermarket stereos.
 CarPlay requires a diagonal screen size of at least 6" to work, but it’s not just limited to large stereos – there are now receivers with fold-out screens that can fit in most smaller (2") dash openings that will still work with CarPlay.

 Check out our full selection of car stereos that are compatible with Apple CarPlay.
-There are a lot fewer aftermarket stereos with wireless Apple CarPlay, but they’re definitely worth a look and their numbers are growing.
-Some of the stereos we offer are also compatible with Android Auto™ making them ideal for shared vehicles driven by owners of different types of phones.
+There are an impressive number of aftermarket stereos with wireless Apple CarPlay, too.
+Most of the stereos we offer are also compatible with Android Auto™ making them ideal for shared vehicles driven by owners of different types of phones.

 Do you have questions about Apple CarPlay?

 If you want to add CarPlay to your vehicle, we can help.
-Check in with a knowledgeable Crutchfield Advisor at 1-888-955-6000 or contact us via email or chat.
+Check in with a knowledgeable Crutchfield Advisor via phone or chat.
 There’s likely a solution that fits your ride and we’ll help you get on the road with CarPlay bringing your favorite phone functionality within reach.